 - If you use the watermark auto stop feature to stop trace, you cannot restart trace until software clears the watermark auto stop.
-You can achieve this in one of the following ways: - By setting the POSITION.POINTER field to point to the beginning of the trace buffer.
-See POSITION Register on page 3-8. - By setting the FLOW.AUTOSTOP bit to 0.
-See FLOW Register on page 3-11.

-- If tracing is stopped while a trace packet is being written into memory, the MTB ensures that the packet write is completed. - The DBGEN or NIDEN signal must be HIGH for tracing to occur.
+You can achieve this in one of the following ways: - By setting the MTB_POSITION.POINTER field to point to the beginning of the trace buffer.
+See MTB_POSITION Register on page 3-8. - By setting the MTB_FLOW.AUTOSTOP bit to 0.
+See MTB_FLOW Register on page 3-11. - If tracing is stopped while a trace packet is being written into memory, the MTB ensures that the packet write is completed. - The DBGEN or NIDEN signal must be HIGH for tracing to occur.
 See Debug authentication interface on page 1-3.
 After tracing has started the MTB stops tracing when both of these signals are LOW.
-The value of the MASTER.EN bit is not affected by these signals.
-If DBGEN or NIDEN signal is HIGH again, then tracing continues and the S-bit is set to 1 in the first trace packet when tracing resumes.
+The value of the MTB_MASTER.EN bit is not affected by these signals.
+If the DBGEN or NIDEN signal is HIGH again, then tracing continues and the S-bit is set to 1 in the first trace packet when tracing resumes.
 There is no restriction on which methods are used to start and stop tracing and they can be combined in any way.
-For example, the TSTART signal can start the trace and the MASTER.EN bit can stop the trace.
+For example, the TSTART signal can start the trace and the MTB_MASTER.EN bit can stop the trace. - When Secure debug is not permitted, the MTB does not trace Secure instructions, only Non-secure.